 - Child has no contact with own class or classmates. - No access to playground at the same time as other children, extra-curricular or enrichment activities. - Parents, Chair of Pupil Discipline Committee,

-If behaviour improves return to class on a Behaviour Contract.
+If behaviour improves return to class on a behaviour support plan.

 If not move to Step 2.

 Step 2 (Headteacher)